garrettstephens11/pdf_bookclub/README.md

 ## Setting Up OpenAI API Account

+note.
 (This app is pay-as-you-use, charged to your OpenAI API Account, but it's pretty darn cheap.
 It will end up costing you roughly $.08 per book club discussion generated, paid to OpenAI, but again it is pay-as-you-use, so do not be worried about being surprise-charged a lump-sum to start using it).
 You will be able to track your spend in your "usage" tab in your OpenAI API account.)

 1. **Create an OpenAI Account**: If you don't have an OpenAI account, go to [OpenAI's signup page](https://beta.openai.com/signup/) and create an account.